envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which of these statements are true regarding running CodeQL analysis on codebases with multiple programming languages?
 (Choose two.)

-a) CodeQL uses a different extractor for each programming language
+a) CodeQL creates one database for all programming languages in the codebase, as long as they are supported by CodeQL

-b) CodeQL creates separate databases for each programming language
+b) CodeQL uses a different extractor for each programming language

-c) CodeQL creates one database for all programming languages in the codebase, as long as they are supported by CodeQL
+c) CodeQL database schema is the same for each programming language

-d) CodeQL database schema is the same for each programming language
+d) CodeQL creates separate databases for each programming language

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): B, D</span>

 CodeQL uses a different extractor for each programming language; CodeQL creates separate databases for each programming language